 - Meet minimum scores on the College Placement Test (CPT), Postsecondary Education Readiness Test (PERT), or equivalent assessments (SAT or ACT).

-Participation in the career early admission program is limited to students who have completed a minimum of four semesters of full-time secondary enrollment, including studies undertaken in ninth grade.
+- Complete a minimum of 4 semesters of full-time secondary enrollment, including studies taken in ninth grade.